thepycoder/zijwerkenvooru/README.md

 **Improvements:**

 - [ ] summarize dossier contents using Mistral
-- [ ] add a data link to the menu on mobile
 - [ ] add parties between brackets for attendance
 - [ ] check attendance calculation
 - [ ] add link to data.gov dataset